Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Equation of state and neutron star

 Now, we understand that NS structure is sensitive to the value of \(\sigma_{\pi N}\) at densities.
 We next continue to improve the NS structure by adjusting the value of \(K(n_0)\) in the parameter sets as discussed in Ref.~\cite{Ma:2025llw}.
-For this purpose, we take the incompressibility \(K(n_0)\) to be around \(500\rm \ MeV\).
+For this purpose, we take the incompressibility \(K(n_0)\) to be around \(500\rm \ MeV\) by tuning the magnitude of \(\tilde{g}_3\)~\cite{Ma:2025llw}, while fitting the mass spectra and NM properties [excluding \(K(n_0)\) from the fitting targets] as listed in Tables~\ref{tab:mass-K} and~\ref{tab:nm-K}.
+It should be noted that such a large value of $K(n_0)\approx 500$~MeV, which exceeds the empirical range constrained by giant monopole resonance experiments, is treated here as an exploratory parameter rather than a physically preferred scenario.
+It reflects the tension between the physics at vacuum and low densities and that at high densities, which may stem from the limitations of the LO Lagrangian truncation and the RMF approach itself.
+The motivation for this exploration is that, as we will see in Sec.~\ref{sec:LamNS}, $K(n_0)$ plays an important role at high densities in determining the stiffness of the EOS, and an enlarged $K(n_0)$ is found to be effective in relieving the suppression of the maximum mass of NSs caused by the emergence of hyperons.
 We find that the solution problem for \(\sigma_{\pi N}\)-\(100^-\) disappears but remains for \(\sigma_{\pi N}\)-\(75^+\), which addresses the behavior of explicit symmetry breaking at high densities: It should be negative at densities, at least in RMF approximation.
 The mass spectra and NM properties produced in this case are listed in Tables~\ref{tab:mass-K} and~\ref{tab:nm-K}, respectively, with parameter sets listed in Table~\ref{tab:para-K}.

-From these tables, one can conclude that the mass spectra are barely affected by the varying of \(K(n_0)\), the properties of NM at saturation density are also reproduced, with only symmetry energy slope , \(L(n_0)\), becoming larger than the previous results, but still roughly within the empirical range.
+From these tables, one can conclude that the mass spectra are barely affected by the variation of \(K(n_0)\), the properties of NM at saturation density are also reproduced, with only the symmetry energy slope \(L(n_0)\) becoming larger than the previous results, but still roughly within the empirical range.